 Contribution to global well-being

-Last updated June 2019.
-More country profiles here
+Last updated in November 2023.
+More country profiles here.

 Want to know more about Peru, its economic development, country branding and national identity?
 Find in-depth interviews in our Peru Country Report.